-Students should select their general elective classes either to explore an area of cultural interest or to explore an area of professional interest such as:
+Students should select general elective classes to explore areas of their cultural interest or professional interest, such as:

 - Management, business, or finance classes in preparation for working in industry. - Classes to prepare for further study outside engineering such as medicine, dentistry, law or education. - Additional language, literature or culture classes to prepare for a career in the global economy. - Additional Mechanical Engineering classes to go into more depth than the limited program of technical electives allows. - Engineering classes in other departments in preparation for graduate school outside Mechanical Engineering.